hpc-io/vol-pnetcdf/cdf/doc/VOL_Milestone.md

 ![](record-layout.png)

-**Fig BBB** *Layout of non-record variables (top) and record variables (bottom) in a CDF-formatted file.
+**Fig 3** *Layout of non-record variables (top) and record variables (bottom) in a CDF-formatted file.
 For non-record variables, the entire variable is stored contiguously in the file, using row-major mapping of array elements.
 For record variables, each record (containing one or more variables) is stored contiguously.*

 ### CDFVL Example

 #### The CDFVL Benchmark (`npetcdf_vol/cdf/vol_test`)

-The CDFVL prototype has been developed along-side the `vol_test` benchmark, which compares the performance of the CDFVL with PnetCDF for the reading of a realistic data pattern.
+The CDFVL prototype has been developed along-side the `vol_test` benchmark, which compares the performance of the CDFVL with PnetCDF for the reading of a realistic data pattern from a **CDF-5** file.
 The benchmark is an extension/modification of the `collective_write.c` example, available in the [PnetCDF GitHub repository](https://github.com/Parallel-NetCDF/PnetCDF/blob/master/examples/C/collective_write.c).
 For each execution of the benchmark code, the following procedure is followed (with `NDIMS=3` and `NUM_VARS=2` by default):

 1. Using PnetCDF, create a new test file (**File #1**)
 2. Using `MPI_Dims_create` on the last `NDIMS-1` dimensions, choose the local position of each process in eacg global `NDIMS`-dimensional *variable* (we do not decompose the first dimension, in case this is a record variable).
 For example, a 4-process run will result in a **1 x 2 x 2** decomposition of the global variables, where each process will contribute a local `NDIMS`-dimensional array (with the length of each dimension equal to the `--dimlen` command-line argument).